albayaty/grover_controlled_diffuser/README.md

     ```
     ![figure1](/images/figure1)

-2. Construct Grover's algorithm for a 4-bit Toffoli gate (as a Boolean oracle) using the *CU~s~* operator, in one Grover iteration (loop), and then measure the outcomes as the highest probabilities as solutions:
+2. Construct Grover's algorithm for a 4-bit Toffoli gate (as a Boolean oracle) using the *CU<sub>s<sub>* operator, in one Grover iteration (loop), and then measure the outcomes as the highest probabilities as solutions:
     ```python
     inputs = [0,1,2]
     output = 3